 With the future of work inevitably leading to more companies having remote employees and more people being brought on to teams so they can work from anywhere in the world… it’s vital to have the right tactics in place both as an employee and an employer.

-There are some companies who do remote work really well and one of those is Hanno, a business that focuses on helping organizations build and launch life-changing products.
+There are some companies that do remote work really well.
+One of those is Hanno, a business that focuses on helping organizations build and launch life-changing products.
 The team is 100% remote and does all of their collaborations online, even with their clients.
 We had the pleasure of connecting with Laila, the Remote Work Mentor of the Hanno team to teach the Sun and Co. community about Remote Team Culture and now we’re going to share some of the takeaways with you!

 Keep Your Systems Effective